Skip to main content

 Care in 2-3 years

 Open and inspect your gown every 2 to 3 years.
-You will be inspecting for any discoloration or spots.
+Look for any discoloration or spots.
 Please contact Winzer if you are concerned about any of your observations.
-Be sure to examine the paper, protective layers as well as the cotton fabric.
+Be sure to examine the paper, protective layers, and cotton fabric.
 It is not necessary to remove the gown from the box during these inspections.

 3